-On UNLV’s beautiful 332-acre main campus, there are more than 100 buildings and points of interest.
+On our beautiful 350-acre main campus, there are more than 100 buildings and points of interest.
 Here are some notable sights you won’t want to miss during your visit.
-Interested in taking a guided tour of campus?
-You can schedule one at unlv.edu/admissions/visits or simply stop by the Office of Admissions to inquire about tour availability.
+Interested in taking a guided tour?
+Visit unlv.edu/admissions/visits or stop by the Office of Admissions to learn about tour availability.

 Lee Pascal Memorial Rose Garden

-The landmark “Flashlight” sculpture, constructed by internationally known husband and wife artists Claes Oldenburg and Coosje van Bruggen, is a favorite meeting place in the Performing Arts Center plaza between Judy Bayley Theatre and Artemus W. Ham Concert Hall.
+The landmark Flashlight sculpture was constructed by internationally known husband and wife artists Claes Oldenburg and Coosje van Bruggen.
+It is a favorite meeting place in the Performing Arts Center plaza between Judy Bayley Theatre and Artemus W. Ham Concert Hall.
 The design references the flashlights that ushers use to guide individuals to their seats during performances.

 Student Recreation & Wellness Center